Frankfurt, Germany is an international business city that is popular with large international trade fairs as well as smaller meetings and events.

 Frankfurt, Germany, is an international business city with a population of more than 667,000.
 Frankfurt is known for its position in the international banking industry and serves as a hub to other areas within Germany and Central Europe.
 Frankfurt is also host to 60,000 conferences and meetings each year, making Frankfurt an important destination in the business meetings and events industry – especially major conferences and large trade fairs.

 Frankfurt is visited by more than 3.5 million people each year, and half of those visitors are international.
 Top markets outside of Germany include the U.S., Great Britain, Japan and Spain.
-It’s an interesting fact that 14,000 meetings held in 2007 had international participation of 50% or more.
+It’s an interesting that about half of the people who visit the city for meetings are from international destinations.
 There are more than 100 large scale events are held in Frankfurt annually, making Frankfurt a definite stop for business travelers and meetings.

 With more than 100 large scale events held annually in Frankfurt, many visitors frequently find themselves attending trade fairs at Messe Frankfurt, where more than 40 congresses and events are held each year in 11 halls.
 And those who are in the events industry know that Frankfurt, Germany, is host to IMEX each year (also held at Messe Frankfurt).

-Frankfurt am Main – the central business district – had more than 5.4 million overnight stays in 2007, and more than 1.3 of these (25%) were specific to the congress and conference market.
-Frankfurt offers 211 hotels with more than 32,700 hotel beds.
+Frankfurt am Main – the central business district – and about 25% visit the city for congresses and conferences.
+Frankfurt has more than 210 hotels with more than 32,700 hotel beds.
 Three business hotels located in Frankfurt include:

 - The Westin Grand Frankfurt